 Water your succulent rarely in its dormant phase in the summer, or it just won’t use the water and it will cause problems.

-So, if you have a window or a corner that gets that level of sun or close to it then that would be a great spot for your plant.
-It doesn’t have to be perfect, just somewhere close to that level of sun should work.
+So, if you have a window or a corner that gets that level of sun or is close to it then that would be a great spot for your plant.
+It doesn’t have to be perfect, just somewhere close to that level of the sun should work.

 What Soil Should I Use For My Narrow-leaf Chalksticks Succulent?